Diehlabs/ansible-role-kubetools/README.md

 When used with Ubuntu-20.04 in WSL, you must first remove /usr/local/bin/kubectl or use a non-default value for variable "kubetools_bin_path".

+## TODO
+* Ensure shell completions are installed for all tools

 Requirements
 ------------